EDUCBA Logo

 2. Stream API

-Stream API offers a technique for data processing in different ways such as filtering, extracting, transformation, etc. with the help of package java.util.stream.
-There is no need to get confuse java.util.streams with Java InputStreams or OutputStreams as there is no relation between them.
-One of the main advantages of Stream API is that it does not alter its source. i.e If a set of data is filtered, a new set of data is created with filtered data rather than modifying the original source.
-Stream API evaluates the code only when it is needed and it does not iterate the code more than once.
-If reiteration has to be done, a new stream has to be generated.
+Stream API offers a technique for data processing in different ways, such as filtering, extracting, transformation, etc., with the help of the package java.util.stream.
+There is no need to confuse Java.util.streams with Java InputStreams or OutputStreams as there is no relation between them.
+One of the main advantages of the Stream API is that it maintains the immutability of its source.
+In other words, the Stream API creates a new data set containing the filtered elements when data is filtered without modifying the original source.
+The Stream API evaluates the code only when necessary and avoids iterating the code more than once.
+If reiteration is required, a new stream needs to be generated.
 Several pre-defined methods are present to support this.
 To iterate the stream, the following code can be used.

 Code: